ls9512/UEvent/.github/README.md

 * **Samples**: Example folder.
 It can be deleted in the you project to reduce space consumption.
 * **CSharp**: The core fully implemented by .Net, can be used independently in .Net environment.
 * **Unity**:  The additional functions implemented by unity class library, you need to work with the code in the core folder when working in unity environment.
-* **\*/Ext**: Temporary implementation code for compatibility with string / class / struct type events, which may be replaced later.

 ###  1.3. <a name='Feature'></a>Feature
 * Support to define multiple groups of events through enumeration, and monitor by single event or by event type.